 The Landmark Foundation was initially set up to mitigate the effect of hunting and agriculture on leopard populations in the Western Cape.
-The resulting shepherding program is intended to bring about changes in wildlife and livestock management while reaping the social benefits of employment and education for local farm workers.
-Two years of shepherding oversight of a livestock herd numbering up to 3000 animals has resulted in no losses to predators, in an area where some farmers lose 30% of their lambs each season, particularly to the two “villains” of the piece, the Rooikat and the Jackal.
+The resulting shepherding program is intended to bring about changes in wildlife and livestock management while reaping the social benefits of employment and education for local farmworkers.
+Two years of shepherding oversight of a livestock herd numbering up to 3000 animals have resulted in no losses to predators, in an area where some farmers lose 30% of their lambs each season, particularly to the two “villains” of the piece, the Rooikat and the Jackal.
 Shepherding avoids the need for cruel hunting practices, such as non-discriminating traps and poisons, while constant oversight ensures optimal health for the herd.
-Carefully managed grazing cycles, in imitation of historical wild herds, have re-invigorated these pastures in the Nuweveldberge and with the removal of fences and consequent freedom of movement, wild life is also able to benefit from the improving veld.
+Carefully managed grazing cycles, in imitation of historical wild herds, have re-invigorated these pastures in the Nuweveldberge and with the removal of fences and consequent freedom of movement, wildlife is also able to benefit from the improving veld.

 Please visit www.landmarkfoundation.org.za for a deeper understanding of their invaluable work and dedication.